 8. Bake at 425°F for 18 to 22 minutes, until they're golden brown and sound hollow when tapped on the bottom.

-- The smoother the surface on your dough balls, the smoother they'll bake.
+- Smooth Surface: The smoother the surface on your dough balls, the smoother they'll bake.
 Try to tuck any seams or edges of dough underneath the ball.
 If they aren't smooth on the tops and sides, they could come out of the oven with cracks.
 They'll still taste great, but they just won't look like the ones in German bakeries.

-Storing
+Suggestions for Storing

 Ingredients